Best Channel 4 dramas in November 2024

 Crime | Drama

-Why you should watch: Who doesn’t love a carefully crafted, paranoid period piece?
-Since The Americans wrapped up after six supreme seasons, Rolling Stone ranked it as the 14th greatest show of all-time before Insider included it in a list of ’50 TV shows everyone should watch in their lifetime’.
+Why you should watch: The Americans is a carefully-crafted, paranoid, period spy drama.
+Since it wrapped up after six superb seasons, Rolling Stone ranked it as the 14th greatest show of all-time.
+Meanwhile, Insider included it in a list of '50 TV shows everyone should watch in their lifetime'.
+However, Rotten Tomatoes says it best: "One of the best spy thriller shows out there, The Americans delivers tension, action, drama and sometimes humour while keeping it smart and grounded.
+The main characters make you care a lot about them despite being cold-blooded killer threatening America."

 Available now